syncfusion/ej2-javascript-docs/src/schedule/schedule/resources.md

 {% endtab %}

-## Expand and collapse resource fields
+## Hide child resources in timeline views

-It is possible to expand and collapse the resource field.
-By default, resource fields are expanded with their child fields.
-We can customize this behavior using `IsExpand` property.
-When set `IsExpand` property in resources dataSource to `false`, It restricts the resource fields from expanding.
-By default, `IsExpand` value set to `true`.
+It is possible to expand and collapse the resources which have child resource in timeline views dynamically.
+By default, resources are in expanded state with their child resource.
+We can collapse and hide the child resources in UI by setting `expandedField` option as `false` whereas its default value is `true`.

 {% tab template="schedule/resource-grouping", es5Template="timeline-group-template", iframeHeight="588px", sourceFiles="index.ts,index.html"  %}